-Any person who materially falsifies any information contained in an application for date of the conviction.
+(f) Any person who materially falsifies any information contained in an application for a hemp license shall be ineligible to obtain a hemp license.

 (g) A license issued by the North Carolina Industrial Hemp Commission shall be valid for the term of the license.
 A person who holds a license issued by the North Carolina Industrial Hemp Commission who wishes to modify the conditions of the license shall be required to apply for a new license from the North Carolina Hemp Commission.